pycontribs/python-vagrant/README.md

 This fork introduces the following changes over the original:

-- Rewritten test suite allowing easier addition of new features
+- Rewritten test suite allowing for easier addition of new features
+-

 ## Introduction